 Most of the time, the immune system protects the body from germs and other threats.
-But sometimes it gets off track and reacts slowly.
+But sometimes it gets off track and has a weaker response to these threats.
 This low activity is called immune deficiency and it makes you less able to fight off infections.

 It can result from medications or illness.
 Or it may be present from birth -- a genetic disorder known as primary immune deficiency.
 Examples include:

 Severe combined immune deficiency (SCID).
 A genetic condition causing severe impairment in multiple areas of the immune system.
 Babies with SCID die from overwhelming infections, usually before reaching age 1.
 Bone marrow transplant can cure some cases of SCID.

 Common variable immune deficiency (CVID).
 Due to a genetic defect, the immune system produces too few antibodies to effectively fight infections.
 Children with CVID typically have frequent infections of the ears, lungs, nose, eyes, and other organs.
 Treatment includes replacing the missing antibodies with regular injections of antibodies, called immunoglobulins.